-As a scholar whose research focuses on theories of cross-cultural communication and the “empowerment” of immigrant, asylum-seeker, and refugee characters in recent comics and graphic novels from Quebec, France, and Germany, I am keenly aware of the ways that power, misunderstanding and exclusion have often shaped the curriculum in French and German Studies departments in North America.
-In this sense, I am especially interested in selecting course materials that confront exclusionary narratives about Quebec culture and history.
-My research draws on works that encourage a reassessment of the alleged openness of Canada as the ideal “welcoming land” for immigrants – and of other positive stereotypes related, for example, to Canadian multiculturalism.
+As a scholar whose research focuses on theories of cross-cultural communication and the “empowerment” of immigrant, asylum-seeker, and refugee characters in recent comics and graphic novels from Quebec, France, and Germany, I am keenly aware of the ways that power, misunderstanding, and exclusion have often shaped the curriculum in French and German Studies departments in North America.
+I am thus especially interested in selecting course materials that confront exclusionary narratives about Quebec culture and history.
+My research draws on works that encourage a reassessment of the alleged openness of Canada as the ideal “welcoming land” for immigrants and of other positive stereotypes related, for example, to Canadian multiculturalism.
 I am especially interested in works that seek to empower immigrants, refugees, and asylum seekers by illuminating their cross-cultural competence (often in daily conversations with characters presented as citizens of Canada).
-Employing theories of cross-cultural communication (Volker Hinnenkamp, Hans-Jürgen Lüsebrink, Bernd Müller-Jacquier), I examine how the authors organize/build conversations between characters who are citizens of Canada and characters who are noncitizens.
+Employing theories of cross-cultural communication (Volker Hinnenkamp, Hans-Jürgen Lüsebrink, Bernd Müller-Jacquier), I examine how the authors organize and develop conversations between those characters who are citizens of Canada and those who are not.

-In the context of Quebec culture, empowering the voices of the marginalized could also translate to offering a course on Canadian French-language Indigenous literature and culture from the perspective of “resistance” to the European colonization of the Americas, drawing on works and artifacts that directly address the vigor of current Indigenous resistance movements in Canada, or, for example, that primarily depict the most important victories Indigenous warriors conquered against invading European troops (rather than a narrative of assimilation).
+In the context of Quebec culture, the issue of empowering the voices of the marginalized could also be reflected through offering a course on Canadian French-language indigenous literature and culture from the perspective of “resistance” to the European colonization of the Americas.
+This would draw on works and artifacts that directly address the vigor of current indigenous resistance movements in Canada, or, for example, highlight indigenous warriors’ most important victories against invading European troops, rather than a narrative of assimilation.
 I would also be interested in developing a course presenting an overview of Quebec history from LGBTQ perspectives.
-For example, I would teach the “Révolution tranquille,” this period of rapid social and political change in the 1960s, through the homosexual coming-of-age film C.R.A.Z.Y.; students would discover an unexpected narrative about the “Révolution tranquille,” one in which the queer subject, contrary to most of his contemporaries, is not invested in “building” the Quebec nation at this key moment of Quebec’s access to modernity, but rather can’t avoid fleeing Quebec to form himself as a queer subject.
-At James Madison University, I would also be disposed to become a faculty ally at the “Safe Zone”.
+Within this, I would, for example, teach on the révolution tranquille, the period of rapid social and political change in the 1960s, through the homosexual coming-of-age film “C.R.A.Z.Y.”
+I would encourage students to discover a narrative in which the queer subject, unlike other contemporaries, is not invested in “building” the Quebec nation at this key moment in its entry into modernity.
+The queer subject, in fact, is obliged to flee Quebec to constitute himself as such.
+At James Madison University, I would also be disposed to become a faculty ally in the “Safe Zone”.

-Taking an active lead in mentoring students in their community outreach projects would also be very appealing to me – I would look forward, for example, to designing for advanced students of French a translation course tied with community engagement – for example, through a collaboration with a non-profit organization in Virginia or a neighbor state offering shelter and legal services to asylum seekers from French-speaking Africa in the United States.
-Students would take on supervised translation work while learning about the US asylum process, and the African Francophone countries the asylum seekers are from.
-Mentoring international students in various programs of study would also be very close to my heart.
-As someone who lived as an undergraduate student in France and then as a a graduate student in Germany, I am familiar with the many challenges studying abroad inevitably entails, and the difficulty to find a sense of belonging as an international student–even when the conditions are very favorable–.
+I would very much welcome the opportunity to taking an active lead in mentoring students in their community outreach projects, something very appealing to me.
+I would look forward, for example, to designing a translation course for advanced students of French related to community engagement.
+This could be done, for example, through a collaboration with a non-profit organization in Virginia or a neighboring state offering shelter and legal services to asylum seekers from Francophone Africa.
+Students would take on supervised translation work while learning about the US asylum process and the countries from which the asylum seekers come.
+Mentoring international students is also something very close to my heart.
+As someone who lived as an undergraduate student in France and then as a graduate student in Germany, I am familiar with the many challenges studying abroad inevitably entails and the difficulty of finding a sense of belonging as an international student, even when the conditions are very favorable.